Anna Weigandt

 This semester, I'm organizing the UMN Combinatorics Seminar.

-In Summer 2025, I'm organizing an SLMath Summer School on Graphical Models in Algebraic Combinatorics.
+In Summer 2025, I organzied an SLMath Summer School on Graphical Models in Algebraic Combinatorics.
+Videos are available at that link.

 My research is partially supported by NSF Grant DMS-2344764.